bnewm0609/qa-decontext/README.md

 export OPENAI_API_KEY='yourkey'
 ```

+By default, all requests to APIs are cached at `$HOME/.cache/decontext`, but this can be changed by setting the environment variable `export DECONTEXT_CACHE_DIR=path/to/cache`.

 2. Decontextualize

 To decontextualize a snippet using some context, you can pass both the snippet and context to the decontextualization function.
 Currently, the expected format for the context is __entire full-text papers__.
 These include the title, abstract, and the sections of the paper.
+The title, abstract, and full text are all required fields.
 The `PaperContext` class, which holds these full-texts is a Pydantic model, so its values can be parsed from `json` strings as shown below.
 <!-- The decontextualization will be best if it includes certain parts of the paper: especially the title, abstract, and the paragraph surrounding the snippet.
 If these can't be found, a warning will be raised.
 ```python